 Secondly, Class U misdemeanors range from some of the most serious misdemeanor penalties all the way down to the most mitigated.
 Penalties for these offenses range from 30 days in jail all the way up to a full year in jail.

 Finally, if you have any questions regarding a misdemeanor offense in Wisconsin, contact our firm immediately.
-The criminal defense attorneys at Meyer Van Severen, S.C. constantly defend individuals facing misdemeanor charges.
+The criminal defense attorneys at Van Severen Law Office constantly defend individuals facing misdemeanor charges.
 In the past we’ve represented thousands of individuals, and a portion of those cases were misdemeanor u offenses.
 We answer phones 24/7, so contact us immediately at (414) 270-0202.

 (1) If a person is convicted of an act or omission prohibited by statute and for which no penalty is expressed, the person shall be subject to a forfeiture not to exceed $200.